 Hannah is a PhD student at UC Berkeley.
 Hannah received her BS and MS in Civil Engineering from UMass Amherst, where she evaluated bacterial water quality from point-of-use water treatment for low income settings and researched pathogen transport in intermittent water supply.
 Her research interests focus on investigating pathogen transmission in low-income settings and the impacts of WASH interventions on transmission pathways.

 Denise is an MS/PhD student at UC Berkeley.
 Denise obtained her Bachelor of Science degree in environmental engineering at San Diego State University.
 Denise conducted research in Tijuana, MX on decentralized wastewater treatment systems.
 She was awarded the NSF graduate research fellowship and hopes to conduct research on disease transmission in low-income countries while attending UC Berkeley.

-Scarlet is an MS student in the Berkeley school of public health.
+Scarlet is an Epidemiology PhD student in the Berkeley school of public health also advised by Jay Graham.
 She is interested in a combination of disciplines, including medicine, infectious disease transmission, global health, and climate and environmental health.
 As an UG, she led the PARE project, studying antibiotic resistance in the environment and working to develop a usable test for college curricula which will analyze soil and water samples to map antibiotic resistance nationally.
 See pare-seq.com.

 John Mboya is a MPH student at Berkeley with a Global Health Fellowship.
 He is also a research associate with Innovations for Poverty, Action in Kenya and has managed a large number of WASH and global health field projects.
 He is interested in strategies to provide equitable health care access in Kenya, and reducing environmental transmission of infectious disease in rural Kenya.